 Then one day I opened an email for a $35 deal for a psychic reading.
 I figured I didn’t have much to lose, so I scheduled a reading.
 Although I was highly skeptical of the information I received, our conversation that day activated something in me.
 I felt like Alice in Wonderland as the world I knew became a vast playground for me to explore.

 I allowed my curiosity and passion to heal others to lead the way as I dove into exploring energy healing, my innate “superpowers”, and understanding my intuitive connection.
 Exploring the mysterious intangible helped me to make sense of the physical world.
 I encouraged my child-like sense of wonder and began to see the Divine in the everyday moments, places, things and interactions with people around me.
 With this new found experience and knowledge, I was driven to save the world.

-Over the years and through my experience, I learned that carrying the weight of the task of saving and healing others is not sustainable nor is it what I’m here for.
+Over the years and through my experience, I learned that carrying the weight of saving and healing others is not sustainable nor is it what I’m here for.
 In my own path to heal myself and realize my wholeness, I’ve learned that true healing doesn’t come from others.
 It can only come from within.